Kévin Bru: Dijon

-On 7 January 2010, it was announced that Dijon had signed Bru from Rennes until June 2011.

-Bru made his Dijon debut on 19 January 2010, coming on as a substitute, just 25 minutes from the game, in a 1–2 draw against Caen.
-He scored his first Dijon goal on 29 January 2010, in a 2–1 loss against Nîmes.
-His second goal then came on 12 February 2010, in a 4–3 win over Bastia.
-Despite missing out several matches towards the end of the 2009–10 season, Bru went on to make 14 appearances for the side.
+On 7 January 2010, Dijon signed Bru from Rennes until June 2011.
+He made his debut 12 days later as a 25th-minute substitute in a 1–2 draw against Caen.
+He scored his first Dijon goal on 29 January, in a 2–1 loss against Nîmes.
+Bru went on to make 14 appearances for the side.

 In the 2010–11 season, Bru continued to feature in the first team despite being behind in the pecking order at the start of the season.
 After making 11 appearances for the side, his contract with Dijon was terminated early.

 Boulogne

 Bru signed with fellow Ligue 2 team Boulogne on a two-year contract on 1 February 2011.
-Bru made his US Boulogne debut, where he came on as a substitute for Mustapha Yatabaré, in a 1–0 win over Istres on 12 February 2011.
-At the end of the 2010–11 season, Bru went on to make nine appearances for the club.
+He came on as a substitute for Mustapha Yatabaré, in a 1–0 win over Istres on his debut on 12 February.
+At the end of the 2010–11 season, Bru had made nine appearances for the club.

-Ahead of the 2011–12 season, Bru missed the first four months with the side, due to an injury.
-It wasn't until on 5 November 2011 when he made his first appearance of the season, where he started and played for 61 minutes before being substituted, in a 1–0 loss against Metz.
-He then played a vital role on 3 December 2011 against Le Havre when he set up a goal for Hugo Cianci to score an equaliser, in a 1–1 draw.
-After being sidelined with an injury that kept him out for a month, Bru made his return from injury as a substitute, in a 2–0 loss against Lens on 6 March 2012.
-Bru scored his first goal for the club on 16 March 2012, in a 3–3 draw against Nantes.
-Then, on 4 May 2012, Bru then scored his second goal of the season, in a 3–0 win over Laval.
-However, the club struggled throughout the 2011–12 season and was relegated from Ligue 2.
-At the end of the 2011–12 season, finishing the season, making 20 appearances and scoring 2 times in all competitions, Bru was linked a move away from the club, with Novara Calcio and ChievoVerona after he wanted to leave the club.
+Ahead of the 2011–12 season, Bru missed the first four months due to an injury.
+He made 20 appearances and scored twice over all competitions.
+Bru was linked a move away from the club, with Novara Calcio and ChievoVerona after he said that he wanted to leave the club.